Kong/insomnia/packages/insomnia-inso/README.md

 ## Git Bash

-If you are using Git Bash on Windows, by default it is not interactive and therefore prompts will not work as expected.
-You may choose to specify the id's explicitly, or run `inso` using `winpty`:
+Git Bash on Windows is not interactive and therefore prompts from `inso` will not work as expected.
+You may choose to specify the identifiers for each command explicitly, or run `inso` using `winpty`:

 ```
 winpty inso.cmd generate config